soham2-4/Malaria-Drug-Targets-finding-from-Single-Cell-Transcriptomics-and-genertaing-potential-drug-molecule/README.md

 Data preprocessing: The datasets given in this repository are preprocessed.
 We have collected raw datasets from three papers(details in the paper).
 Then, we preprocessed these datasets to get a meaningful representation of our work.

-feature selection using mutual-information-based feature reduction technique:
+Feature selection using mutual-information-based feature reduction technique: 'without_featureselection.py' can be used to get the classification results before feature selection.

 Protein-protein interaction network analysis: